Gravitational wave friction in light of GW170817 and GW190521: Results

-For the 3 parametrisations considered in Sec.~\ref{sec:3}, all the runs with wide \LCDM priors are compatible in $1-1.5\sigma$ confidence Level (CL) with GR and cannot reach the precision that would be needed to solve the $H_0$ tension.
+For the three parametrisations considered in Sec.~\ref{sec:3}, all the runs with wide \LCDM priors are compatible in $1-2\sigma$ confidence Level (CL) with GR and cannot reach the precision that would be needed to solve the $H_0$ tension.
+The larger deviation is usually given by the posterior associated to the waveform approximant \texttt{IMRPhenom} that has lower support for a source at redshift $\sim 0.44$ in GR, see Fig.~\ref{fig:los_compare}.
 The constraints and upper limits (ULs) that we provide below are given at 95\% CL.
-We find that for all the waveform models the $c_M$ UL is $<13$ while $H_0$ can be constrained to $H_0 \sim 81^{+80}_{-18} \hu$.
+We find that for all the waveform models the $c_M$ UL is $<14$ while $H_0$ can be constrained to $H_0 \sim 80^{+67}_{-17} \hu$.
 For the Planck prior we find that the upper limit on $c_M$ improves by a factor of two with respect to wide priors, and we obtain posteriors on $H_0$ and $\Omega_{m,0}$ consistent with measured values of \cite{2018arXiv180706209P}.

 Fig.~\ref{fig:D_dimensions} shows our results for the extra-dimensions model with wide priors.
-Here $H_0$ is poorly constrained to a value of $\sim H_0=130^{+130}_{-81} \hu$ while the number of spacetime dimensions is measured with an precision of $20\%$ and it is compatible with 4 spacetime dimensions at $\sim 1.5\sigma$.
+Here $H_0$ is poorly constrained to a value of $H_0\sim 167^{+113}_{-83} \hu$ while the number of space-time dimensions is measured with an precision of $20\%$ and it is compatible with 4 space-time dimensions at $\sim 2.1\sigma$.
+This deviation is mostly due to the GW190521 \texttt{NRSur} and \texttt{IMRPhenom} posterior supporting higher redshift values.
 If we assume Planck's priors on \LCDM parameters, we improve the precision of $D$ measurement to an precision of $5\%$ still compatible with GR within $<1\sigma$ CL.

 Finally, Fig.~\ref{fig:RR_model} shows results for the $\Xi-$parametrization.
-In the case of wide \LCDM priors we find that $H_0$ can be constrained to $\sim H_0=87^{+120}_{-25} \hu$ while the upper limit on $\Xi$ is found to be $<7.5$ at 95\% CL.
-When assuming \LCDM Planck's prior, we improve the constraint on $\Xi$ by a factor of two and recover the Planck's priors for the \LCDM paramters.
+In the case of wide \LCDM priors we find that $H_0$ can be constrained to $ H_0\sim 98^{+148}_{-27} \hu$ while the upper limit on $\Xi$ is found to be $<10$ at 95\% CL.
+When assuming \LCDM Planck's prior, we improve the constraint on $\Xi$ by a factor of two and recover the Planck's priors for the \LCDM parameters.
 With either wide or Planck's priors, we find that the stiffness coefficient $n$ cannot be constrained and returns the prior distribution.
 This is mostly because the redshift of GW190521 is not comparable with the cosmological redshifts at which this parameter could be constrained \cite{2018JCAP...03..002B}.